Ghalib: Contemporaries and disciples

-Ghalib's closest rival was poet Zauq, tutor of Bahadur Shah Zafar, the then emperor of India with his seat in Delhi.
+Ghalib's closest rival was poet Zauq, tutor of Bahadur Shah Zafar, the then Mughal emperor with his seat in Delhi.
 There are some amusing anecdotes of the competition between Ghalib and Zauq and exchange of jibes between them.
 However, there was mutual respect for each other's talent.
 Both also admired and acknowledged the supremacy of Meer Taqi Meer, a towering figure of 18th century Urdu Poetry.
 Another poet Momin, whose ghazals had a distinctly lyrical flavour, was also a famous contemporary of Ghalib.
 One of the towering figures in Urdu literature Altaf Hussain Hali was a shagird (شاگرد) of Ghalib.
 Hali has also written a biography of Ghalib titled Yaadgaar-e-Ghalib.

 Ghalib was not only a poet, he was also a prolific prose writer.
 His letters are a reflection of the political and social climate of the time.
 They also refer to many contemporaries like Mir Mehdi Majrooh, who himself was a good poet and Ghalib's lifelong acquaintance.
 The poems written by Ghalib were tough to understand.
 He sometimes made the sentence syntax so complex that people had difficulty in understanding them.
 Once, Hakeem Agha Jaan Aish aka Aish Dehlvi, a poet of Ghalib's era, read a couplet in a Mushaira mocking Ghalib:

 Ghalib felt bad for this and wrote: